hernancerm/zsh-trampoline/README.md

 values are provided.
 Only override these if you prefer something different from the defaults.

-## 1. Configuration file `config.csv`
+## Configuration file

-This CSV file is searched in the directory `$XDG_CONFIG_HOME/zt`.
-As a fallback, it’s searched in `~/.config/zt` when the environment variable `$XDG_CONFIG_HOME` is not set.
+The `config.csv` file is where the available directories to jump to are defined.

+This CSV config file is searched in the directory `$XDG_CONFIG_HOME/zt`.
+When the environment variable `$XDG_CONFIG_HOME` is not set, it's searched in `~/.config/zt`.
 The row format of the file is as shown below.
-Conceptually, each row represents a directory that can be jumped to, and each directory can have metadata associated with it.
+Conceptually, each row represents a directory that can be jumped to, and each directory can have metadata associated to it.

 ```text
 {path}, {description}, {expand}